 Eden Valley comprises 26 hectares with the stars of its show being Pinot Noir, Riesling and Shiraz, with more modest offerings of Cabernet Sauvignon, Merlot and Traminer.
-We are even cultivating a small block of top-worked Pinot Noir to create the often unsung hero Pinot Meunier, a black grape and one of the three main varietals used to create Champagne.
-Eden Valley is currently A-grade certified organic with NASAA.
+We are even cultivating a small block of top-worked Pinot Noir to create the often unsung hero Pinot Meunier, one of the three main varietals used to create Champagne.
+Eden Valley is currently A-grade Certified Organic with NASAA.

 With its warm, continental climate ideal for the production of high-quality Rhone-style wines, the Riverland is known as the engine room of Australia’s wine industry.
 At Temple Bruer, we see the Riverland as a region for the future of wine style and production and a forward mirror for climate change.

 We bought our Loxton vineyard in the middle of 2010.
 There are also 8 hectares of vines found here, with the oldest, Grenache and Mataro were planted shortly after World War II followed by a late ‘80s planting of Shiraz.